EncryptedZero/EBS/README.md

-The goal of this is to demo
+The goal of this is to demo to test my commits